TurboTurtle/rig/README.md

+**rig is currently undergoing a major re-write and re-design to v2.**

+As such, some functionality may not be present from v1 to v2 and users should familiarize themselves with the project if they wish to use v2 prior to it being officially packaged in any manner.

 # rig
 A lightweight, flexible, easy to use system monitoring and event handling utility

 # Description
-rig is designed to aid system administrators and support engineers in diagnostic data collection for issues that are seemingly random in their occurrence, or occur at inoportune times for human intervention when collecting data about the event.
+rig is designed to aid system administrators and support engineers in diagnostic data collection for issues that are seemingly random in their occurrence, or occur at inopportune times for human intervention when collecting data about the event.

 # Design
 rig operates on an event->reaction model.
-Trigger events can be referred to as "monitors" or "triggers" and the reactions are simply "actions" in the project's parlance.
-A single instance of rig running and watching for an event is also known a "a rig", however it is also correct to identify a monitor as "a XYZ rig".
+The specifics of what events trigger what (re)actions are defined in a **rigfile** - that is, a yaml-formatted file that is parsed by the rig CLI.

 Rigs run as detached processes until either the trigger condition is met, the user destroys the rig, or the system is rebooted.